Matt32609/MUET-actual-score/README.md

 The script accurately translates the official MUET scaling formulas into algorithmic logic, reversing the standardized /90 score by the Malaysian Examinations Council (MPM) back into its original raw obtained marks.

+- Error Handling (Try-Except Blocks)

+Instead of allowing the program to crash when a user enters non-numeric data (like letters), I implemented try-except blocks.
+This "catches" the ValueError before it stops the execution, allowing the program to provide a helpful error message and recover gracefully in building a fault-tolerant software.

 How to run it?
 --------------------------------------------------------------------
 - Use python3 ./MUET\ actual\ score.py